 You're going to make breakfast for your family on the weekend.
-You're trying to decide what to make, so you call out to the whole family:
+You're trying to decide what to make, so you ask your family this.

 OK, who wants pancakes?

 You can use "OK" before you ask people to make a decision.
 When you start with "OK", it prepares the listeners to pay attention to the question.
 For example:

 OK, let's decide where we're going.
 James, what do you think?